Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 <br>
 ### Exploratory Data Analysis

-Out of 14 features 9 are categorical namely:
+Out of 14 features 9 are categorical namely:<br>
 ``Marital-status`` : marital status of the individual,<br>
 ``Race`` : Race of the individual,<br>
 ``sex`` : The gender of the individual,<br>